arunsathiya/portfolio/src/content/blog/2024-02-23-dnsmasq-custom-dns-resolvers-for-specific-domains/index.md

 ---
-title: "dnsmasq - Custom DNS resolvers for specific domains"
+title: 'dnsmasq - Custom DNS resolvers for specific domains'
-seoTitle: "dnsmasq - Custom DNS resolvers for specific domains"
+seoTitle: 'dnsmasq - Custom DNS resolvers for specific domains'
-slug: "dnsmasq-custom-dns-resolvers-for-specific-domains"
+slug: 'dnsmasq-custom-dns-resolvers-for-specific-domains'
 description: "It's possible to setup custom DNS resolvers for certain domains using a dnsmasq config file.
 Requests still pass through pihole, for ad-blocking capabilities."
 pubDate: 'Feb 22 2024'
 updatedDate: 'Feb 22 2024'
 tags: []
 coverImage: './image.webp'
 ---

 Learned a neat thing today — [it's possible to set custom DNS resolvers for certain domains](https://news.ycombinator.com/item?id=29026068).
 I can create a custom config file for dnsmasq and specify the DNS resolvers to use for those domains.
 I don't have a need for it today, but may be handy in cases like archive.is not loading on Cloudflare DNS.